nucypher/nucypher/README.md

 *by David Nuñez*

+# Getting Involved

+NuCypher is a community-driven project and we're very open to outside contributions.

+All our development discussions happen in our [Discord server](https://discord.gg/7rmXa3S), where we're happy to answer technical questions, discuss feature requests, and accept bug reports.

+If you're interested in contributing code, please check out our [Contribution Guide](https://docs.nucypher.com/en/latest/guides/contribution_guide.html) and browse our [Open Issues](https://github.com/nucypher/nucypher/issues) for potential areas to contribute.

 # Security

 If you identify vulnerabilities with _any_ nucypher code, please email security@nucypher.com with relevant information to your findings.